-- other correlation metrics (Kendall, Spearman, pointbiserial correlation, etc.)

 - other entropy-based metrics (gain ratio, symmetric uncertainty, etc.)

 - other relief-type algorithms (ReliefF, Relieved-F, etc.)

-- $\chi^2$ -test
+- $\sim \gamma^2$ -test

 - ANOVA

 - Fisher Score

 - Gini Index

 - etc.

 The list is by no means exhaustive, but it provides a fair idea of the various types of filter-based feature selection metrics.
 The following example illustrates how some of these metrics are used to extract relevant attributes.